iamthequeen/WeatherApp/README.md

 # Weather App
-Weather app that displays the current time and weather data.
+Weather app that displays the current weather along with other weather data.